PrincessRTFM/WoLua/docs/player.md

 - `FocusTarget`, readonly object
   Access to an [entity container](entity.md) representing the current character's focus target.

-- `MouseoverTarget`, readonly object
+- `MouseOverTarget`, readonly object
   Access to an [entity container](entity.md) representing the current character's _field_ mouseover target.
 UI mouseover target is planned but not yet implemented.
+Note that the `O` in `Over` is capitalised.

 - `SoftTarget`, readonly object
   Access to an [entity container](entity.md) representing the current character's soft target.